5 Ways To Help Heal Chronic Illness

 As a journalist, I wasn’t prepared to accept that the prognosis was permanent and I kept searching for answers.
 Those answers came from modern science.

 I travelled the world interviewing world's leading experts in mind-body medicine from places like Harvard and Stanford, and interviewing people who had successfully used mind body medicine to recover from serious illnesses.
-The result of my research is a documentary called, The Connection (which you will be able to watch for FREE this Friday) and it’s the film I wish my doctor had given me when I first got sick.
+The result of my research is a documentary called The Connection, and it’s the film I wish my doctor had given me when I first got sick.

 On my journey, I discovered that in order to change my health, I needed to change my mind.

 Here are some of the things, grounded in science that I did to change my health: